 Ask for a Referral

 You’ll need a physician’s referral and a recent MRI or other imaging test results (obtained within the past 12 months) to schedule a consultation with a UNM Health neurosurgeon.
-For more information, talk to your doctor or call our neurosurgical coordinator at 505-994-7336.
-We’ll contact you within five business days of receiving your doctor’s referral.
+To make an appointment, call 505-994-7397.

 Do I Need Back Surgery?

 Your doctor may recommend surgery if conservative treatments, such as rehabilitative exercises and nerve blocks, don’t improve symptoms caused by conditions such as:

 Surgery also may be part of your comprehensive care plan if you have a spine tumor.

 Whenever possible, your neurosurgeon uses minimally invasive techniques to treat your condition.
 That means you may benefit from: